-"Remote sensing" is a method of measuring the properties of something at a distance without directly sampling it.
-It is often applied to measurements of light pollution made by stratospheric sounding balloons (30-33), low-flying aircraft (34), unmanned aerial vehicles (or 'drones') (35, 36), Earth-orbiting satellites (37-39) and even the International Space Station (40).
-In particular, satellites provide our only view of the global scale of the problem of light pollution (1, 41).
+by stratospheric sounding balloons (37-40), low-flying aircraft (41), unmanned aerial vehicles (or 'drones') (42-44), Earth-orbiting satellites (20, 45, 46) and even the International Space Station (47).
+In particular, satellites provide our only view of the global scale of the problem of light pollution (1, 2).
 Remote sensing platforms closer to the Earth's surface, mentioned above, offer more detailed information at finer spatial scales and over longer time periods.

-Figure 2 shows a global map of night lights made with satellite remote sensing observations (42).
+Figure 2 shows a global map of night lights made from satellite remote sensing observations (48).
 This is a composite image composed of observations of Earth made over many nights in one year.
 It gives the appearance of our planet as if it were simultaneously night everywhere at once.
 It also ensures that the result does not include clouds or light from the aurora near the Earth's poles.
 The camera used to make this map uses a sensitive detector that records faint light in the visible spectrum.
 It can resolve features on Earth smaller than one kilometer in size.
 This is smaller than the size of most cities, so the images give detailed information about the number and characteristics of various light sources on the ground.
-Images like these dating from as early as the 1970s are available to the public and for scientific study (43).
+Images like these dating from as early as the 1970s are available to the public and for scientific study (49).

 In recent years, researchers have learned much about the spread of light pollution across the globe by studying remote sensing data.
-They found that skyglow fouls the night sky for more than 80% of all people and more than 99% of the U.S. and European populations (41).
+They found that skyglow fouls the night sky for more than 80% of all people and more than 99% of the U.S. and European populations (1).
+ALAN now reaches even into remote parts of the world such as the Arctic (50, 51).

 Both the amount of artificial light seen on Earth at night and the land area that light covers grew by about two percent each year on average during the first half of the 2010s.
-(Figure 3) (1).
-Yet, both numbers vary significantly across our planet (44).
-There are only a few countries in which they seem to be either stable or decreasing (1, 45).
+(Figure 3).
+Yet, both numbers vary significantly across our planet (52).
+There are only a few countries in which they seem to be either stable or decreasing (2, 53).

 Satellite remote sensing used to make studies like these is not perfect.
-For example, the best available satellite cameras are not sensitive to some colors of light.
-In particular, they do not see the blue light emitted by white LED lighting.
+For example, scattered light (54) and varying atmospheric conditions (55) can adversely affect their measurements.
+Also, insufficient color information on outdoor lighting is identified as a problem (56).
+The best available satellite cameras are not sensitive to some colors of light.
+In particular, some do not see the blue light emitted by white LED lighting.
 This means that key light pollution indicators are probably underestimated.
 Ground-based visual estimates of night sky brightness support this hypothesis.
-These indicators increased on a global average basis by about 10% per year between 2011-2022 (Figure 4) (3).
+These indicators increased on a global average basis by about 10% per year between 2011-2022 (Figure 4) (4).
 There are also other concerns related to the accuracy of satellite data used in these studies.
-These include the angle at which satellites sense lights (46) and the time of night satellites pass over cities (47).
+These include the angle at which satellites sense lights (57) and the time of night satellites pass over cities (58).

-Combining satellite data with ground-based observations can improve the reliability of results (48, 49), and the need for new, dedicated orbital facilities to address important research questions is urgent (50, 51).
+Combining satellite data with ground-based observations can improve the reliability of results (59, 60).
+But the need for new, dedicated orbital facilities to address important research questions is urgent (61, 62).
 This is especially true given that some Earth-observing satellite missions, such as NASA's Terra, are slated to end in coming years.